Overhang (vehicles): Disadvantages

 In contrast, the excellent handling of the Mini, with its wheels pushed far out at each corner, can be partly credited to its small overhang.
-The classic Mini and New MINI are both automobiles with very little overhang and thus handle very well under extreme conditions.
+The classic Mini and New MINI both have very little overhang and thus handle very well under extreme conditions.
 The minimal overhang gives the Mini its bulldog-like stance.

 Rear overhang may present a problem in large vehicles such as buses.
 Long rear overhang would require the driver to pay attention to nearby vehicles when turning at 90 degrees.
 Since the rear overhang is outside the wheelbase, it may hit a vehicle in the adjacent lane, especially when turning 90 degrees right (in a right-hand drive country).

 Also, some specialized vehicles (such as the AM General HMMWV and the related Hummer H1) are designed with no frontal overhang, allowing it to possess incredible abilities such as climbing vertical walls.
 This does, however, place these vehicles' front wheels as the furthest forward point of the vehicle, which can lead to disastrous results in the event of a frontal collision.